kironiitdu/Algorithm/README.md

  //Binary tree search method

-static int binarySearch(int[] binaryTree, int left, int right, int itemToSearch) {
+static int binarySearch(int[] binaryTree, int left, int right, int itemToSearch)
+        {
             if (right >= left)
             {
                 //Find the middle of tree
                 int mid = left + (right - left) / 2;

                 // If the element is present at the
-        // middle itself
+                // middle  then will return middle
                 if (binaryTree[mid] == itemToSearch)
                     return mid;

                 // If element is smaller than mid, then
-        // it can only be present in left subarray if (binaryTree[mid] > itemToSearch)
+                // it will  only be present in left side of tree if (binaryTree[mid] > itemToSearch)
                     return binarySearch(binaryTree, left, mid - 1, itemToSearch);

-        // Else the element can only be present
+                // On other cases element will be  present
-        // in right subarray
-        return binarySearch(binaryTree, mid + 1, right, itemToSearch);
+                // in right side of given tree return binarySearch(binaryTree, mid + 1, right, itemToSearch);
             }

-    // We reach here when element is not present
+            // We will return negative value when searchItem will not be found at tree return -1;
-    // in array
-    return -1;
         }

 ```